prodigyfinance/ml2p/docs/tutorial/index.rst

 S3 for use in a local environment.

-Once your model works locally, you are ready to train it in SageMaker by creating an training job with:
+Once your model works locally, you are ready to train it in SageMaker by creating a training job with:

 .. code-block:: console